Abhi-1U/GSoC_22_R_Converting-past-R-Journal-articles-to-HTML/Test-2/Readme.md

 ```R
 setwd(test_directory_name)
 ```
+*Note : Currently tested with RStudio 2022.02.1 Build 461 on Linux Mint 20.3*
 ## Procedure to do the task
 1. open the TexR.R script file.
 2. go into the test directory for example Examples/RJ-2021-048-bengtsson-future